-So, first challenge: Find three C notes within the first five frets of the fretboard (including open strings) and memorize their positions.
+So, first challenge: Find all C notes up to the twelfth fret (including open strings and notes on 12th fret) and memorize their positions.
 That’s it.
 Find them, memorize them, and NEVER FORGET THEM.

 Stay tuned for more challenges.
 We’ll start simple, but we might just elevate to merit badge status.